6 Ways to Bond With Your Kids Over Tech Time

 Communication is key to staying close and forging strong family bonds as your kids' tech time increases.
 If your child has a cell phone, don’t be afraid to text often.
 It’s an easy way to check in, make plans, offer encouragement, and get information.
 And when the kids are at a slumber party, off at summer camp, or visiting Grandma for a week?
 Use Facetime or another video chatting platform to stay closely connected.

 One of my daughters finds it easiest to express her feelings by writing.
-In the past, we had a notebook that we passed back and forth when she wanted to vent.
-Now, we use Messenger Kids.
+We do have a notebook that we pass back and forth when she wanted to vent.
+Another fun, techie option is to use Discord or Messenger Kids.
 When upset, she can take a self-forced chill time in her room and message me as she processes her emotions.

 Board games and family dinners are still great ways to connect and stay close as a family, but with the rise of technology, it’s important to find ways to embrace the tools at our disposal and use them to our advantage – not push them away.
 These are just a handful of ways you can make technology work in your favor and use it to grow closer with your children.